 GSE offers its simulation computer updates and associated simulator executive systems with a choice of operating systems.
-We can integrate with legacy and other 3rd party platforms that are used and trusted by innovative partners like NuScale.
+We can integrate with legacy and other 3rd party platforms used and trusted by innovative partners like NuScale.
 Our services offer the flexibility to help you keep costs low and maintain technical merit to standardize code to regulatory acceptance.

 Platform and Computer Rehost